 Bolster & Enrich Your Knowledge Graph with Context-Aware AI

 With GraphGrid Manager, you design and define your knowledge graph, but maintaining an enterprise knowledge graph still takes significant time and effort.
-Fortunately, the other modules of GraphGrid Connected Data Platform (CDP) help you maintain your knowledge graph over the long run.
+Fortunately, the other modules of GraphGrid help you maintain your knowledge graph over the long run.
 After all, an enterprise knowledge graph isn’t just a one-time project; it’s an ongoing investment in the future of your data.

-All of these CDP services ensure that you maintain uniform naming for entities and properties within your graph model, without requiring a herculean effort of time and energy.
-In the end, your knowledge graph remains consistent and up to date for all end-users.
+All of these GraphGrid services ensure that you maintain uniform naming for entities and properties within your graph model, without requiring a herculean effort of time and energy.
+In the end, your knowledge graph remains consistent and up-to-date for all end-users.

 GraphGrid Manager lets you build an enterprise knowledge graph with all the advantages of a native graph database and none of the hefty time sink to become a standalone graph expert.
 With Manager, you scale easily as your data needs change, you can ensure data consistency across your knowledge graph (and across your organization), and you track how your data changes over time.